 About 9 hours west of Brisbane, you can experience hiking the Carnarvon Gorge National Park.
 It’s generally explored over a few days, contains several different hiking trails, and includes a 20-kilometer hike down the gorge.
 There is no public transport into the area, and you’ll need to either fly into Brisbane or closer to the small town of Roma.
 From here, you can access a hire car and either camp or book the fixed accommodations.

-Sydney is often mistaken for the capital of Australia but does have the highest population with 5.5 million people.
+Sydney is often mistaken for the capital of Australia but has the highest population, with 5.5 million people.

 One of the biggest highlights would be visiting the Sydney Opera House, which is one of the most photographed buildings in Australia.
 It cost 102 million dollars and took 14 years to build.
-In 2007 it was included on the UNESCO World Heritage List.
-You will be amazed viewing the Opera House up close or from one of the surrounding Harbour suburbs.
+In 2007, it was included on the UNESCO World Heritage List.
+You will be amazed to view the Opera House up close or from one of the surrounding harbor suburbs.
 For even a better view, you can check it out alongside the Sydney Harbour Bridge or climb the bridge and see the Opera house below.